-Kyle E. Armstrong, FACHE, president, Baylor Scott & White Medical Center, McKinney
+Kyle E. Armstrong, FACHE, Chief Operating Officer at Baylor University Medical Center, Dallas

-Kyle E. Armstrong became president of Baylor Scott & White Medical Center – McKinney in July 2016.
+Kyle E. Armstrong became chief operating officer at Baylor University Medical Center in Dallas in February 2020.
+He was previously president of Baylor Scott & White Medical Center – McKinney since July 2016.
 He joined the McKinney team from Baptist Memorial Health Care in Memphis, one of the largest not-for-profit health systems in the Mid-South.
 Armstrong is recognized as a results-driven, relationship-oriented leader who has experience and expertise in leading dynamic health care organizations.
 As president of Baylor Scott & White – McKinney, he is committed to nurturing the hospital's existing strong foundation and culture, and continuing its growth.
 Since joining Baylor Scott & White McKinney, the hospital has earned its first Magnet Designation from the American Nurses Credentialing Center, become accredited by the Commission on Cancer and been designated as a Level III Trauma Center by the State of Texas.

 Active in the community, Armstrong currently serves on the Board for both the McKinney Chamber of Commerce and the Samaritan Inn and is an Advisory Board Member for CASA of Collin County.
 Away from work, his favorite thing to do is spend time with his wife, Tabitha, and their three daughters.
 He also enjoys running, snow skiing and golf.